raddah/GomokuMaster/README.md

 ### Installation & Running

-1. **Extract the package**
-   Extract the `gomoku-master-standalone.zip` file to any location on your computer.
+1. **Clone the repository or download the package directly and extract it** Extract the `gomoku-master-v0.3.zip` file to any location on your computer.

 2. **Run the game**